Shift-Invariance of the Colored TASEP and Finishing Times of the Oriented Swap Process: Extensions of the shift-invariance

 To see that the condition $t_1 \le t_2$ is necessary, we can compute the following example. \begin{ex} For any $t_1, t_2 > 0$, we have

 and

-\end{ex} From this, it seems that the constraint of rectangle ordering is needed to get equal in distribution.
-However, we expect that some conditional equal in distribution would hold with weaker constraints, and it would be interesting to find such an identity generalizing Example \ref{ex:condi} to more then two passage times.
+\end{ex} From this, it seems that the constraint of rectangle ordering is needed to get equalities in distribution.
+However, we expect that some conditional equalities in distribution hold with weaker constraints, and it will be interesting to find such an identity generalizing Example \ref{ex:condi} to more than two passage times.